 Some of the EFFF CoPs and their projects are listed here (link opens .pdf document in a new window).

 The University Network of Faculty Educational Developers (UNFED) is a multi-disciplinary network of UNSW staff with a genuine interest in and/or responsibility for educational development.
 UNFED presents a monthly faculty based seminar series showcasing faculty TELT activities.
 Network members help each other to solve problems as well as keep abreast of opportunities and emerging trends between monthly meetings.

 Flipped Classroom Community of Practice

-This multi-disciplinary network of UNSW staff has arisen from the recent focus on flipped classroom at UNSW.
-The network meets bi-monthly to discover (1) what each other is doing in this area; (2) to share good practice and (3) to discuss pedagogical (e.g., how to motivate students to undertake weekly tasks) and administrative challenges (e.g. work-load for out-of-classroom hours).
+This multi-disciplinary network of UNSW staff was created to discover and disseminate various flipped classroom approaches at UNSW.
+The network meets, on average, two to four times a year to discover: (1) what each other is doing in this area; (2) to share good practices and (3) to discuss pedagogical (e.g., how to motivate students to undertake weekly tasks) and administrative challenges (e.g. work-load for out-of-classroom hours).
 Please email Kar Ming Chong if you would like more information or to join the Community of Practice.

 Global Citizenship Community of Practice